This article was updated in August 2024

 Value-based bidding isn’t new but there’s a brand new focus on it this year.
 By pairing Offline Conversion Tracking with bid strategies like Target ROAS and Maximize Conversion Value, more businesses can leverage the full benefit of these Google bid strategies to automatically prioritize ad budgets based on a prospect’s expected value.

-This pairing has massive implications for companies with long marketing and sales journeys and for subscription sellers who want to target customers that will remain loyal after their initial (often discounted) purchase.
+This pairing has massive implications for companies with long marketing and sales journeys and for subscription sellers who want to target customers who will remain loyal after their initial (often discounted) purchase.

 Why Use Value-Based Bidding?

-The diagram below shows that by treating all types of customers the same, you run the risk of over-investing on lower quality prospects, while under-investing on your most profitable opportunities.
+The diagram below shows that by treating all types of customers the same, you run the risk of over-investing in lower-quality prospects while under-investing in your most profitable opportunities.
 When you prioritize segments based on value, you can maximize the return on your budget.

 If you manage a B2B or subscription business, you know that not all prospects or clients are equal.
 Value-based bidding lets you treat them that way!